‘Excellent technical knowledge, strategic insight and judgement.’

 Kate has been recommended as a leading employment lawyer in the directories since 2015.
 The Legal 500 2024 states: ‘Kate is exceptional and in a class of her own.
 Her ability to quickly take in and understand complex detailed facts is outstanding.
 She is also robust, emotionally intelligent, articulate and extremely knowledgeable’.

-Kate is on the Attorney General's B Panel of Civil Counsel to the Crown.
-She is also a contributing author to ‘Discrimination Law’, published by Bloomsbury Professional; a member of ELA’s Race Equality Committee; an elected member of Middle Temple’s Hall Committee and Education Committee; and Head of Pupillage at Devereux Chambers.
+Kate is also a member of the Employment Law Bar Association (ELBA) Management Committee; a member of the Employment Lawyers' Association (ELA) Race Equality Committee; an elected member of Middle Temple's Hall Committee and Education Committee; contributing author to ‘Discrimination Law’, published by Bloomsbury Professional; an appointed pro-bono Advocate Reviewer; and Head of Pupillage at Devereux Chambers.

 • Recommendations